 John played for Munster A in the British & Irish Cup, while winning the cup in 2016-17.
 He made his debut for the Munster PRO14 side against Zebre on 10 February 2018.

-Following his graduation in October from UCC with a Bachelor of Science Degree in Finance, he joined the New England Free Jacks for the 2020 MLR season.
-The Free Jacks will now have him back through 2023.
+Following his graduation in October from UCC with a Bachelor of Science Degree in Finance, he joined the New England Free Jacks for the 2020 MLR season and now returns for his third season with the team.

 DJCoil Rugby articles by Doug Coil are also available on Facebook.
 Other Social Media sites to follow or subscribe to include Twitter, Instagram, and YouTube for interviews.